mitchweaver/bonsai/README.md

 that was [designed from the ground up](https://www.musl-libc.org/intro.html) to be used with static linking.

-Just take a look at this simple [hello world](http://0x0.st/zpbd.png) comparison.
+Just take a look at this [hello world](http://0x0.st/zpbd.png) comparison.

 Applications statically-linked
 with musl carefully avoid pulling in large amounts of code or data that the application will not use and have no runtime dependencies.
-Many programs need patching to compile under musl-libc, however this *almost always* makes their code better.
+Many programs need patching to compile under musl-libc, however this *almost always* makes their code [better](http://wiki.musl-libc.org/bugs-found-by-musl.html).

 4. **Simplicity**